Bhagavad Gita Chapter 11 Verse 16 Meaning

 What is the main idea of Bhagavad Gita 11.16?

+At this point in Vishvarupa Darshana Yoga, Krishna deepens His teaching on cosmic vision.
 I see You with boundless form on every side, with many arms, stomachs, mouths, and eyes; neither the end nor the middle nor the beginning do I see, O Lord of the Universe, O Cosmic Form.
-This verse emphasizes universal form with clarity and purpose.
+The verse advances the...

 How can I apply Bhagavad Gita 11.16 in daily life?